Web for Pentester II

 Introduction

-If you haven't done it already, make sure you check out our first exercise: Web For Pentester.
+If you haven't done it already, make sure you check out our first course: Web For Pentester.
 It's important that you start with it before starting this one.

 If you feel really comfortable, you can try to exploit these vulnerabilities without following the course.
 You just need to be able to write small scripts in order to send HTTP requests so that you can finish all of these exercises.